Life insurance calculator: How much coverage do you need?

 You’ll have two options to consider based on your budget and coverage needs.

 • Optimal coverage.
-This option recommends a policy long enough and a coverage amount large enough to pay for your family’s main expenses as well as your present and future financial obligations — whether that’s paying off a mortgage or getting your children through college.
+This option recommends a policy long enough and a coverage amount large enough to pay for your family’s main expenses as well as your present and future financial needs — whether that’s paying off a mortgage or getting your children through college.

 • Coverage on a budget.
 This option recommends a policy that you can comfortably pay for year after year — even if it doesn’t offer all the coverage you need.
 You can opt for a shorter term to lower your premium, and speak with an agent who can walk you through different options to make sure you’re getting the best coverage for your budget.